-Individual musical and vocal tuition is a key feature of courses and events, along with regular opportunities to record and broadcast.
-The choir currently works principally with Adrian Lucas (Head of Choral Studies) but also relishes the opportunity to work with other leading choral directors during the course of the year.
+Individual musical and vocal tuition is a key feature of courses and events, with opportunities for the choir to record and broadcast.
+The choir works principally with Adrian Lucas but also relishes the opportunity to work with other leading choral musicians.

-Founded in 2000 at the instigation of Lord Carey, former Archbishop of Canterbury, it offers a wonderful opportunity for young singers to sing the widest and most exciting range of sacred music in worship to the highest standards.
+Founded in 1999 at the instigation of Lord Carey, former Archbishop of Canterbury, MYC offers a fantastic opportunity for young singers to engage at the highest standards with an exciting range of sacred choral music in worship.

 Q. Who can apply?

 A. MYC is open to singers aged 16–23 who are Individual/Student members of the RSCM, or members of an affiliated church or choir.
-The annual programme is musically demanding, so singers at about RSCM Gold Award level (above ABRSM Grade 7) are likely to be at the right standard to apply, and members are required to attend 90% of the year’s events.
+The annual programme is musically demanding, so singers at about RSCM Gold Award level (above ABRSM Grade 7) are likely to be at the right standard to apply.

 Q. How much does it cost, and is there any financial assistance available?

-A. We charge an annual membership fee, which includes attendance at all the year’s events and half-board accommodation for the summer course (£575 for 2019/20).
-This will be updated soon with the fee for the 2021 summer course.
+A. We charge an annual membership fee, which includes attendance at all the year’s events and half-board accommodation for residential courses.
+The fee for 2022-23 is £690 (reduced for those who join later in the year).